wpendl99/.github/profile/css/startUpHtmlCss.md

 - 30% - Properly structured HTML.
 - 30% - Properly styled CSS.
-- 20% - Your start up application is hosted on your web server and is accessible using your domain name using HTTPS.
+- 20% - Your start up application is hosted on your web server and is accessible using a subdomain of your domain name using HTTPS.
 - 10% - Multiple Git commits with meaningful comments.
 - 10% - Notes in your start up Git repository README.md file documenting what you have learned using HTML and CSS.